 Big Apple Circus is a New York institution with national impact, embraced by generations since co-founders Paul Binder and Michael Christensen brought their juggling act from the streets of Europe home to New York in 1977.
 The Circus's mission is to engage the communities we serve through the joy and wonder of classic circus arts.
-We create direct, shared connections inside our one-ring Big Top AND in hospitals, nursing homes and schools, in our New York City home and in cities across America.
+We create direct, shared connections inside our one-ring Big Top AND in hospitals, nursing homes, and schools, in our New York City home, and cities across America.

 Each year, Big Apple Circus mounts a new show, including new acts, a new theme, and a new creative team.
 All acts are presented in our traditional single ring, with no seat more than 50 feet from the action, in our climate-controlled Big Top.